awsdocs/aws-java-developer-guide/doc_source/document-history.rst

 **Last documentation update:** |today|

+Sep 26, 2016
+    The topics in the **Advanced** section have been moved into :doc:`basics`, since they really are central to using the SDK.

 Aug 25, 2016
-    A new topic, :doc:`creating-clients`, has been added to the :doc:`basics` section, which demonstrates how to use *client builders* to simplify the creation of AWS service clients.
+    A new topic, :doc:`creating-clients`, has been added to :doc:`basics`, which demonstrates how to use *client builders* to simplify the creation of AWS service clients.

     The :doc:`prog-services` section has been updated with :doc:`new examples for S3 <examples/s3>`
     which are backed by a `repository on GitHub <sdk-doc-examples_>`_ that contains the complete